 DEBRIE TRIPOD MODEL ‘C’ (1920s)

-The aluminium and beech tripod was available with the wood-bodied Parvo Model A but it seems that the version of the tripod (with an improved head design) that appears in the film was introduced in 1922 with the first aluminium bodied Parvo (I have not been able to find any catalogues for this period).
-It is the most beautiful and finely engineered design, the cast aluminium head assembly alone weighing over 9kg.
+An aluminium and beech tripod was available with the wood-bodied Parvo Model A but it seems that the version of the tripod (with an improved head design) that appears in the film was introduced in 1922 with the first aluminium bodied Parvo (I have not been able to find any catalogues for this period).
+It is the most beautiful and finely engineered design, the cast aluminium head assembly alone weighing over 9kg (total weight is 12.6kg).
 This contains the (high) geared pan and tilt mechanism controlled with removable handles.
 These are very evident during the car and carriage sequence [00:22:26 on] with Mikhail Kaufman rapidly adjusting the pan and tilt standing precariously on the edge of the car body.
 Tiny spirit levels on the side and rear ensure exact levelling when required.
 There is a large knurled knob on the side to lock the tilt with a finely engraved dial showing degrees of tilt; panning is locked into gear with a brass switch at the rear, otherwise the head swings freely.
 Every movement of this example is precise and accurate, even after 95 years.
 A nicely made leather and canvas case with a shoulder strap protects the tripod when stored or carried on its own.

 The two holes in the front of the head are for the accessory support rods (fully utilised in this photograph of Sergei Eisenstein).